 Further reading Is Your Backup and Disaster Recovery Vendor Storage-Agnostic?

-To get even more reliability out of your cloud-based backup strategy, you can take 3-2-1 backup a step further by following the 3-2-1-1 backup rule.
+To get even more reliability out of your cloud-based backup strategy, you can take 3-2-1 backup strategy a step further by following the 3-2-1-1 backup rule.
 Under 3-2-1-1 backup, in addition to having one offsite copy of your data that is connected to the Internet, you also keep another offsite copy that is disconnected from the Internet when it is in storage.
 Thus, you have two offsite copies of your data, one online and one offline.

 The reason for this strategy is that the offline copy helps protect your data from ransomware and other types of cyberattacks.
 Data storage that is connected to the Internet is susceptible to attack, but if you have an offline copy as well, it is isolated from Internet-based threats.
 (There is still technically a small risk from attacks that don’t rely on the Internet, but since the vast majority of cyber threats today depend on network connectivity, an offline copy greatly increases data security.)